cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 2. Execution/Trigger:
 o	After submitting the form, the page displayed the stored message along with the injected script. o The JavaScript executed immediately in the browser, triggering an alert() popup.

-Figure 3: A screenshot of XSS_s showing the pop-up and the injected payload

 ## Result:
 •	Upon viewing the page after the injection: A pop-up box appeared with the message XSS, confirming that the script ran in the browser context.